 School board approves Exxon tax break, pushing company closer to huge BR refinery project

-BATON ROUGE – ExxonMobil’s quest for a tax break tied to a possible modernization of its local refinery is not expected to be sidelined by the EBR school board Thursday.
+BATON ROUGE – ExxonMobil’s quest for a tax break tied to a possible modernization of its local refinery was not sidelined by the EBR school board Thursday.

 The board approved the tax break – known as ITEP.

 In January, the Louisiana Board of Commerce and Industry backed the tax break.
-The EBR Metro Council and sheriff will have to decide on the tax break next.
+The EBR Metro Council will have to decide on the tax break next.
+The sheriff already approved it.

 Exxon wants the tax breaks to compete for a quarter-of-a-billion dollar project to upgrade the refinery and make the facility more viable for the current business climate.